VOTE NOVEMBER 4

 Why I’m Running

-I want to do the work it takes to build our city, preserve its historic and natural beauty, and bring our community together.
+I want to do the work it takes to build our city, preserve its historic character and natural beauty, and bring our community together.

-I’m excited about getting out there alongside a diverse slate of candidates from our small but unique city, giving more people a chance to feel heard and be involved in the local government process.
+I’m excited about being out there alongside a diverse slate of candidates from our small but unique city, giving more people a chance to feel heard and be involved in the local government process.

 Why I’m Qualified